 |

-of the Canadian Communications Commission.
-Fired en masse and locked
+to test the limits of the Canadian Communications Commission.
+Fired

-out on Thanksgiving Day.
+en masse and locked out on Thanksgiving Day.
 It was pretty wild.
-In the end the owner

-decided we were out of control after hearing what he deemed a "farting
+In the end the owner decided we were out of control after hearing

-contest" on my two-man morning show with Larry Himmel.
-Actually
+what he deemed a "farting contest" on my two-man morning show with

-we'd created a character named "Sheena" and her voice was the sound
+Larry Himmel.
+Actually we'd created a character named "Sheena" and

-effect of a creaking door off a Disney album, so that's apparently
+her voice was the sound effect of a creaking door off a Disney album,

-where he got that idea.
-Course, calling the mayor of Windsor a cocksucker
+so that's apparently where he got that idea.
+Course, calling the

-probably didn't help.
+mayor of Windsor a cocksucker probably didn't help.

 By